ronniechy26/fmr-validation-app/STATUS.md

 ## Quick reference
 - Stuck on `Pending Sync` while already visible in the DB?
 Run a manual sync (pull-to-refresh drafts or Settings → Sync now) to flip the local copy to `Synced`.
 Attachment to an FMR is optional for the status change; only sync success matters.

+## Last touch conflict handling
+- Each form keeps a `lastTouch` timestamp (also written to SQLite).
+When we receive forms from the backend or push local changes, the client compares `lastTouch` (falling back to `updatedAt`) between the local snapshot and server payloads.
+The version with the most recent timestamp wins, so your latest edits—whether local or from the server—prevail when snapshots merge.
+This applies to both full snapshot refreshes and incremental form syncs.